-Symbols and texts, that are marked with the addition "DANGER", warn against a specific threatening/dangerous hazard (serious injury, long term damage, death)

-Symbols and texts, that are marked with the addition "WARNING, "warn against a possibly threatening danger (serious injury, long term damage, death)

-CAUTION Symbols and texts, that are marked with the addition "CAUTION, "warn against a possibly threatening danger (possible injuries, risk of damages)
+Symbols and texts, that are marked with the addition "DANGER", warn against a specific threatening/dangerous hazard (serious injury, long term DANGER damage, death) Unconditional attention must be given to these references!
+Symbols and texts, that are marked with the addition "WARNING, "warn against a possibly threatening danger (serious injury, long term damage, WARNING death) Unconditional attention must be given to these references!
+Symbols and texts, that are marked with the addition "CAUTION, "warn CAUTION against a possibly threatening danger (possible injuries, risk of damages) Unconditional attention must be given to these references!

-DANGER

 Where the manual refers with this symbol (shown left) it contains very important references.
 Compliance is unconditional in order to avoid damage to people and property.

+Unconditional attention must be given to these references!